 - In B.P.R.D.: 1947, agent Jacob Stegner gives a coin to a homeless beggar woman.
 The woman later appears to him to tell him that one of his missing comrades is still alive.
 Before she mysteriously disappears, she says, "I tell you this... because you were kind."

-- Huntress' devotion to the Black Canary in Birds of Prey definitely has shades of this, especially when you realize that Huntress had never had a friend before, in her entire life.
+- Huntress' devotion to the Black Canary in Birds of Prey definitely has shades of this.

 - In New X-Men: Academy X, X-23 goes to considerable lengths to protect Dust from the Purifiers when they attack the academy, because Dust was one of the only people at the academy who was nice to her when she arrived.
-And on the other end, Dust was nice to Laura because she was a refreshing change from her old roommate Surge, who treated her like an alien.
+And on the other end, Dust was nice to Laura because she was a refreshing change from her old roommate Surge, who didn't agree with her beliefs.

 - Rainbooms and Royalty: Fluttershy proves herself worthy of bearing the Element of Kindness by treating the gargoyles, who had sworn loyalty to Nightmare Moon a thousand years ago, with compassion rather than reviling them.
 So touched were they that they swore loyalty to her, rather than serve Nightmare Moon.
 This comes into play during the Final Battle, as they show up to help the Mane Six (and Zecora and Ditzy) against Nightmare Moon's Shadowbolt army.